smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 GitHub provides **hosted runners** with specific CPU, memory, and disk allocations.
 If your tests require more resources than these runners can provide, you may encounter intermittent failures.

 By default, we run tests on **`ubuntu-latest`**, as it is **free for public repositories** and the **most cost-effective option for private repositories**.
 However, this runner has limited resources, which can lead to intermittent failures in resource-intensive tests.

+> **Note:** `ubuntu-latest` for **private repositories** has weaker hardware compared to `ubuntu-latest` for **public repositories**.
+You can learn more about this distinction in [GitHub's documentation](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).

 ### 1.1 Available GitHub Runners
 Below are the some of the GitHub-hosted runners available in our organization: